pompiefinuliar-ph/PixelFightingGame/README.md

-"Download and Install the PixelFightingGame.application to play."
+Download and Install the "PixelFightingGame.application" to play.